flyteorg/flyte/rfc/system/1893-caching-of-offloaded-objects.md

 #### Cache key calculation

-As mentioned above, during the regular cache key calculation, in both the local and the remote cases, flyte takes the input literal map as part of the key.
-Going forward we will allow for specific literals in that map to use the overridden hash as the representation of that literal.
+As mentioned above, during the regular cache key calculation, flyte takes the input literal map as part of the key to generate a tag, which is then associated with the artifact (i.e. the task output).
+Going forward we will associate multiple tags, with and without the hashes, so that lookups still work transparently for both references and hash-annotated values.

 #### Other clients